Mallick17/AWS-CCP/README.md

   - Show custom billing summaries to each client.
   - Keep internal AWS pricing private.

+## AWS Account Managers
+- AWS Account Managers assist with account-specific inquiries and strategic guidance.
+While it can provide general support and may offer advice on cost optimization.

 ---

 # AWS Cloud Adoption Framework (CAF)